 Ms. C was referred to Dr. D, a general dentist, for endodontic treatment after replacement of an amalgam by another dentist.
 Pre-treatment imaging showed a significant curvature of the mesiobuccal root.

-During the procedure, a rotary file separated in one of the buccal canals.
-Dr. D continued treating the tooth and a second rotary file separated in another canal.
+During the procedure, a rotary file separated in the curved buccal canal.
+Dr. D continued treating the tooth and a second rotary file separated in the other buccal canal.
 Dr. D proceeded with obturation of the canals and placement of a permanent restoration.
 Upon completion, Dr. D advised Ms. C of the complication.